Clément Serveau: Life

 Clément-Serveau studied successively from 1904 to 1914 at the École nationale supérieure des arts décoratifs and École nationale supérieure des beaux-arts under Luc-Olivier Merson, in Paris.
 He began exhibiting at the 1905 Salon des Indépendants and then participated at the Salons des Artistes Français, Salon d'Automne, and Salon des Tuileries.

-From 1907 to 1909 he served as a soldier in the 15th Battalion in the Vosges at Remiremont.
+From 1907 to 1909, he was a soldier in the 15th Battalion in the Vosges at Remiremont.
 In 1913, while still at Remiremont, the 21-year-old married Yvette Hindermeyer (then 17 years of age).
-There he would realize many paintings, landscapes and portraits.
+There, he would realize many paintings, landscapes and portraits.

-In 1919 he became art director of Ferenczi & fils (Le Livre moderne illustré publisher), where he illustrated many books (seventy-eight) using the technique of woodcut.
+In 1919, he became art director of Ferenczi & fils (Le Livre moderne illustré publisher), where he illustrated many books (seventy-eight) using the technique of woodcut.
 Colette was the literary director for several years.
-He also participated on thirty other books, and received various medals for his work: medal of honor in 1920, bronze in 1921, silver in 1926 and gold at the Salon des Artistes Français in 1929.
+He also participated in thirty other books and received various medals for his work: medal of honor in 1920, bronze in 1921, silver in 1926 and gold at the Salon des Artistes Français in 1929.

-Thanks to his mentor Luc-Olivier Merson, he was able to design banknotes for the Banque de France.
+Thanks to his mentor, Luc-Olivier Merson, he was able to design banknotes for the Banque de France.
 From 1956 to 1970, he designed forty-two French and foreign postage stamps.
 In Paris in September 1933, he married Sara Sophie Wisoume (born in Smolensk, 1903).

-After a trip to Greece in 1934, Clement Serveau devoted himself to post-cubism, participating in numerous exhibitions including the Salon des artistes français.
+After a trip to Greece in 1934, Clement Serveau devoted himself to post-cubism, participating in numerous exhibitions, including the Salon des artistes français.
 He became Knight of the Legion of Honour in 1936.

 He also produced several murals and frescos including a three-by-six-meter painting for the lycée de Meaux, where he was once a student.
 He directed the l'École de fresques of l'École nationale supérieure des beaux-arts, and decorated the Pavillon du Tourisme at the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne (Paris), now at the Pavillon de la Ville de Paris; Musées d'Art Moderne, Paris.
 In 1954 he realized a fresco for the Cité Ouvrière du Laboratoire Débat, Garches.
 He also executed mural decorations for the Plan des anciennes enceintes de Paris in the Musée Carnavalet.

 He participated in numerous exhibitions in France, Sweden, London, the United States, and Canada.

 Clément-Serveau died in Paris on 8 July 1972.
 He was buried in Bourbonne-les-Bains, where he owned a house on Rue Vellonne.
 A room in the local museum (Musée municipal de Bourbonne-les-Bains) is dedicated to him.